 We are not re-opening, because the church was never closed.
 WE ARE THE CHURCH and we will continue to BE THE CHURCH as we re-gather for public worship gatherings in person and online.

-- WORSHIP SERVICES – An in-person worship gathering each Sunday morning at 10:30 AM in the Fellowship Hall.
+- WORSHIP SERVICES – An in-person worship gathering each Sunday morning at 10:30 AM in the SANCTUARY.
 Services are also streamed online at FACEBOOK (fb.com/opchurch) and oaklandpresbyterianchurch.org.
 Households will sit 6′ apart and facemasks are encouraged.
+Children’s Church is available for children 2y/o through 1st grade.
+Overflow seating available in the Fellowship Hall.

 - SUNDAY SCHOOL – A churchwide Sunday School class will meet in the Fellowship Hall at 9:15 AM and be available online via Google Hangouts.